Stories for All the Senses

 In an ever increasingly binaried world, it's imperative to address the complexity of identity and to be open to and engaged in conversations about what certain conflicted identities mean for individuals and communities.
 The ability to critically identify and analyze conflicting “identities,” to be able to listen to and respect multiple narratives is critical to a better future and that sort of social, emotional, and analytical training must start at a young age.

-This is a proposal for a curriculum that would reimagine and revive the relationship between cultural institutions and community youth.
+The following is a curriculum designed to reimagine and revive the relationship between cultural institutions and community youth.

 Timeline: Each week-long session would focus on a single exhibition and would include approximately 8 Middle School children (7th - 8th grade).

-• Whose history is represented in this collection
+• Whose history is represented in this piece

 • What types of pieces do you see